 Press Release Editing Intern

-- Spearheaded a team to edit incoming press releases with short turnaround times
+- Spearheaded a team of three interns to edit incoming press releases with short turnaround times

 - Developed processes for AP style guide approach to deliverables

-- Coordinated with team to implement editing guidelines which reduced time to publish by 20%
+Coordinated with the team to implement editing guidelines which reduced time to publish by 20%

 When an employer reviews your resume, they’re looking to understand why you’d make a valuable addition to their team.
 Listing your skills is a way to quickly communicate your ability to succeed in the role.
 Include a combination of hard skills (i.e., skills you learned through education and experience like software programs or foreign languages) and soft skills (i.e., personality traits and skills you can apply to any job like problem-solving and time management).